Before making an application

 We also want to know if the project was successful and to be able to communicate that to donors and funders.
 We want to know about the difference that has been made to the beneficiaries of your project but we also want to know where things haven’t gone so well so that we can learn about what works.

-Why do I have to supply a case study with my end of grant monitoring report?
+Why do I have to supply a case study with my end of grant reporting?

 Having an individual story of change helps us to bring the project to life when we are talking to funders and donors and provides a powerful and compelling reason for donors to give to continue to support grant making to groups such as yours.
 It helps us to understand the difference that funding for small groups can make to individuals in need.